 This threat is present anytime after your operation and lasts for several weeks after your surgery.

 To reduce this risk as much as possible

 Whilst in hospital, you will:

 - wear special compression stockings

-- be given daily injections of blood thinners called anticoagulants
+- be given daily injections or tablets of blood thinners called anticoagulants

 Whilst at home

 Warning signs that a blood clot has travelled to your lung include:

 Notify Prof.Phong Tran immediately if you develop any of these signs.

 The most common causes of infection following hip replacement surgery are bacteria that enter the bloodstream during dental procedures, urinary tract infections, or skin infections.
 These bacteria can lodge around your prosthesis.